simmstein/gist/README.md

   -v|vv|vvv, --verbose  Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug

 Help:
- Provides a client to create a gist using an API.
+ Provides a client to create a gist using the API.

  Arguments:
      input